+At least annually, CSAML will review this Policy and the order execution arrangements that are in place.
 CSAML will also review this Policy and/or its execution arrangements whenever a material change occurs that could affect its ability to obtain the best possible result for the execution of its clients' orders.
 A determination of materiality will depend on the nature and scope of any change.

-12. List of Approved CSAML Brokers and/or Execution Venues
+12. List of Approved Counterparties and/or Execution Venues